 Instructors

-Stanley F. Gilmore Jr has had a long and varied career in art, teaching in Carroll County Public Schools in Maryland for 38 years.
+Stanley has had a long and varied career in art, teaching in Carroll County Public Schools in Maryland for 38 years.
 He now teaches adults & children providing art instruction at Adams County Arts Council, and Hanover Artists Guild.

 An artist in his own right, he specializes in pen and ink drawings of various buildings and structures, as well as watercolors and colored pencil.